GA-Boston/Prework/part_3_-_programming_basics_&_version_control/ruby_25_hours.md

 	"Lucy" / "Ethel"
 	"Batman" / "Robin"
 	"Asterix" / "Obelix"
-- Define a Ruby class called 'Dog', with a method called 'bark' that returns the string "WOOF"; then, create an new instance of 'Dog' and call its 'bark' method.
+- Define a Ruby class called `Dog`, with a method called `bark` that returns the string "WOOF"; then, create an new instance of `Dog` and call its `bark` method.

 **Be sure to test your code!**